dlanza1/ExDeMon/README.md

 ### Key features

+- Stand-alone or distributed (scalable) execution, all possible platforms that Spark is compatible with.
 - Metrics value can be float, string or boolean.
 - New metrics can be defined.
 Mathematical operations can be applied.
 Value of new metrics can be computed by aggregating different incoming metrics.
 - Several monitors can be declared, each monitor can have a metric filter, a metric analysis and notificators.
 - Several metric sources can be declared.
-- One analysis result sink and one notifications sink can be declared.
-They are shared by all monitors.
+- One analysis result sink is shared by all monitors.
+- Several notifications sinks, to be able to notify several systems.
 - Components: properties source, metrics source, analysis, analysis results sink, notificator and notification sink.
 They can be easily replaced.
 - Some built-in components: Kafka source, different analysis, Elastic sink, notificators, ...
 - Metrics can arrive at different frequencies.